ever-co/ever-demand/README.md

 git clone -c core.symlinks=true --recursive git@github.com:ever-co/ever.git
 ```

+Note: it's important to enable Git symlinks because they are used for shared modules (every project have symlinks to common shared modules in the /shared folder)

-If you use Git >= v2.14, it could be make sense to setup following globally:
+If you use Git >= v2.14, it probably make sense to setup following globally:

 ```
 git config --global core.symlinks true